mayankchadha28/DSA-Exercises/DataStructures/Stacks/README.md

 - <b>isEmpty: </b> Check if the stack is empty
 - <b>Size </b> Find the numbe rof elements in a stack

+## Implementation

+- There is a basic class implementation of Stacks with the file name `basic_python.py`.
+- Languages like python already have stacks implemented and we dont have to but its a good idea to follow the same pattern.
+This will also help it easier to implement in other languages and only the functionality within the class methods will change.
+This way we will also be following the same terminology.